Dynamic Programming for Epistemic Uncertainty in Markov Decision Processes: Proof of Proposition

 which shows that evaluating $T^{\pi,\nu,\rho}v$ requires solving linear programs over $\cP$, and evaluating $T^{\nu,\rho}v$ requires solving saddle-point problems over $\PiS \times \cP$.
-Under some additional assumptions on the uncertainty set $\cP$, one can evaluate the Bellman operators in polynomial time, e.g., for sets based on weighted $\ell_1$-norm~\citep{iyengar2005robust,ho2018fast}, $\ell_2$-norm~\citep{iyengar2005robust}, entropy and Kullback-Leibler divergence~\citep{nilim2005robust}, and $\ell_{\infty}$-norm~\citep{givan2000bounded}.
-The case of optimistic MDPs can be treated similarly by noting that $\essSup(\tX) = - \essInf(-\tX)$.
-The case of more general risk measures requires resorting to numerical estimates.
+Under some additional assumptions on the uncertainty set $\cP$, one can evaluate the Bellman operators in polynomial time, e.g., for sets based on weighted $\ell_1$-norm~\cite{iyengar2005robust,ho2018fast}, $\ell_2$-norm~\cite{iyengar2005robust}, entropy and Kullback-Leibler divergence~\cite{nilim2005robust}, and $\ell_{\infty}$-norm~\cite{givan2000bounded}. \item {\em The case of optimistic MDPs.} This case can be treated similarly to robust MDPs by noting that \item {\em The case of multi-model MDPs.} In this case we have $\rho(\tX) = \E^{\nu}(\tX)$, and

+where the second equality is because $P \mapsto T^{\pi,P}v(s)$ is an affine function.
+This shows that evaluating the Bellman operator for $\rho=\E^{\nu}$ can be done in two steps: (i) computing the expected kernel $\E^{\nu}(\tP)$ (ii) computing the nominal Bellman operator with the expected kernel.

+\item The case of more general risk measures may require resorting to numerical estimates.
+From the definition of the ambiguity-averse Bellman operators, evaluating $T^{\pi,\nu,\rho}v(s)$ requires evaluating $\rho(\tX)$ for some random variable $\tX$.

 For instance, for \cvar{} one can compute $\cvar(\tX)$ by solving the optimization problem~\eqref{eq:cvar}, which only involves a supremum over a single real variable.
 In general, one can result to sample-average approximation or Monte-Carlo methods to estimate \var{} or \cvar, and we refer to Chapters 5-6 in~\citet{shapiro2021lectures} for some discussion on this and to~\citet{rockafellar2000optimization} for a seminal reference.
+It is worth noting that our main theorems (Theorem~\ref{th: DP-compatible risk measures}-Theorem~\ref{th: w1-c0 DP compatible risk measures}) show that dynamic programming does not apply beyond $\essSup,\essInf,\E^{\nu}$, so that evaluating the Bellman operator in order to apply Value Iteration or Policy Iteration may not lead to meaningful optimization over the set of stationary policies. \end{itemize}

+\paragraph{Approximate dynamic-programming.} The convergence analyses of value and policy iteration in our setting rely on the same monotonicity, contraction, and translation-invariance properties of Bellman operators as in nominal MDPs, recovered in Proposition~\ref{prop:properties of Bellman operators}.
+Therefore, error-propagation arguments for approximate value or policy iteration could be adapted (in the lines of~\citet{scherrer2015approximate}) when the Bellman operator is evaluated inexactly.